Dr. Christian H. Kaelin, TEP, FIMC, is the Chairman of Henley & Partners

 It bears noting that the granting of citizenship because of investment is not substantially different from other citizenship requirements as conditions for naturalization, such as a guaranteed minimum income level or proof of independence from government welfare payments.
 Such conditions could likewise bring up issues of discrimination and equality, but they generally do not.
 Why not?
 For one, they are mainly concerned with promoting the sustainable integration of an applicant into the host country, which corresponds with the idea of the state community as a member‑based collective in which everyone owes a certain contribution to the success of the whole.
 This idea is a corollary of the principle of solidarity, in the sense of a contractually based obligation of mutual care and protection.
 Citizenship by investment, by ensuring upfront that individual applicants have the means needed and that, in addition, they make a substantial financial contribution to the state, can just as easily be associated with the spirit of solidarity and collectivity as it can be associated with the spirit of discrimination.

-Inequality among different modes of acquiring citizenship — which has always existed and will continue to exist, with or without the presence of citizenship by investment — is actually less problematic than the global inequality of states themselves.
+Inequality among different modes of acquiring citizenship — which has always existed and will continue to exist, with or without the presence of citizenship by investment — is actually less problematic than the global inequality between states themselves.
 The latter results in a glaring disparity in quality of life across states, as well as in passport quality, which determines the mobility and life opportunities available to citizens outside their home states.

 It would be difficult even to conceive of citizenship by investment programs in a world of equal opportunities.
 That ius doni is a result of the inequality among states is evidenced by the relatively small number of intra‑EU naturalizations compared to the far higher number of EU naturalizations for non‑EU‑origin citizens, and it is equally evidenced by the significantly increased number of applications for Irish citizenship after the Brexit vote.
 The uniform opportunities for movement, travel, and trade available across the EU provide a useful control for measuring the relationship between inequality and the desire for improved citizenship.